Skip to Content

 • 1/2 teaspoon salt

-In 2-quart saucepan, cook Filling ingredients over low heat about 10 minutes, stirring constantly, until thickened.
+In a 2-quart saucepan, cook the Date Filling ingredients over low heat for about 10 minutes, stirring constantly, until thickened.
 Cool 5 minutes.

-Heat oven to 400°F. Grease bottom and sides of 13x9-inch pan with shortening.
+Heat oven to 400°F. Grease bottom and sides of a 13x9-inch pan with shortening.

-In large bowl, stir brown sugar and butter until well mixed.
-Stir in flour, oats, baking soda and salt until crumbly.
-Press half of the crumb mixture evenly in bottom of pan.
-Spread with filling.
-Top with remaining crumb mixture; press lightly.
+In a large bowl, stir brown sugar and butter until well mixed.
+Stir in flour, oats, baking soda, and salt until crumbly.
+Press half of the crumb mixture evenly in the bottom of the pan.

-Bake 25 to 30 minutes or until light brown.
-Cool 5 minutes in pan on cooling rack.
-Cut into 6 rows by 6 rows while warm.
+Bake for 25 to 30 minutes or until light golden brown.
+Cool 5 minutes in the pan on a cooling rack.
+For 36 bars, cut into 6 rows by 6 rows while bars are warm.

 Nutrition